TBroTeam/Tutorial/docs/tutorial.rst

 This zip files should now be moved in a location where it can be reached from the worker machines.
-To tell TBro about the ``BLAST`` databases you should issue the following command in yout main TBro directory:
+To tell TBro about the ``BLAST`` databases you should issue the following command in your directory containing the TBro source code (``/home/tbro/`` in the docker container, but in the docker installation phing has already been executed, so you can skip this step, in case you want to execute it again make sure to run ``source ~/.bash_profile`` first, otherwise ``phing`` will not be found.):

 ::